 BMI calculator: what do your results mean?

 Body mass index is not a perfect measurement, but it's used consistently and is easily understood.
-That’s why the calculation behind BMI, first developed in the 1800’s, is still used today.
+That’s why the formula behind BMI, first developed in the 1800’s, is still used today.
 There are ongoing discussions focussed on making BMI more relevant in our data-rich world, but for now it's best used in conjunction with more modern tests such as body fat percentage.

 BMI is simply your weight per square metre and it’s a good way of factoring in your muscle, bone and fat mass into the equation.
 Unlike many other measurements, it works for both men and women without changing the calculation.